box/wavectl/doc/sphinx/Templating.md

 \5.
 Once a team creates their alerts from a template they need to execute create.

-ar

 Not everything is automated, some manual command execution is necessary.
 The users of the templates need to spend time to build the template, decide on the variables and best tool to use

-may need to and the implementation may need to consider various use cases like: